muratk3n/thirdwave/en/README.md

 # Tweets

-U-oh

-BBC: "[AAPL, FB] are locked in a stand-off after Apple announced the latest version of its iOS operating system this week.
-A new feature will prompt device users to decide whether they are happy for their data to be collected by apps.
-Many are likely to say no. But user data is a large reason why Facebook's ad-based business model is so profitable"

----

 "Giuliani: US investigators raid former Trump lawyer's home.
 The former New York mayor and lawyer to Donald Trump is being investigated for dealings with Ukraine"